Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations/circle-packing.md

 # Circle packing

-A *Circle packing* visualizes a single [Value](../concepts/index.md) grouped by a single [Category](../concepts/index.md)
+A layout of circles where the size of a circle correspond to a [Value](../concepts/index.md).
+The color may correspond to the gouping by a single [Category](../concepts/index.md), or to the [Value](../concepts/index.md).
+Useful for identifying deviating values.

-Actions can be applied to Header, Content, Button, Context Menu.
+Actions can be applied to Header, Content, Button, and Context Menu.